FelixAnna/keep-hands-on/important/help-support-system/README.md

 ```
 ## install/upgrade our microservices only (don't need to configure AWS CLI)
 cd aks/services
-sh main_services.sh prod ## prod/dev
+sh main_services.sh prod hss ## prod/dev, appName: hss
 ```

 #### local deployment

-There is another folder "./hss-chart" which is for deploying to a local kind cluster, it doesn't depend on cert-manager, and consul.
+There is another folder "./hss-chart-nossl" which is for deploying to a local kind cluster, it doesn't depend on cert-manager, and consul.

 #### Docker build & push to azure container registry